fujidana/vscode-spec-data/README.md

 - __CSV file__ (ID: `csv-column`, `csv-row`): CSV (character-separated values) files.
   - A pair of columns in a `csv-column` file and that of rows in a `csv-row` file can be graphically plotted.
   - All cells must be numeric; string may appear only in a header line that starts with a hash character (`#`).
-  - A delimiter may be either a whitespace, tab, or comma, and is auto-detected.
+  - _Fixed-width format_ (contiguous whitespaces as a delimiter) and _single-character-delimited format_ (single whitespace, tab, or comma as a delimiter) are supported.
+They are automatically detected by the file content.
   - The extension does not associate file extensions such as `.csv`, `.tsv`, or `.dat` with the language IDs for the following reasons:
     - The extension can not determine from the file extension which direction (column-wise or row-wise) an array should be extracted from a table.
     - The extension does not support all possible formats of CSV files.
 The extension focuses on drawing a graph and thus files consisting of only numberic values are supported.